mainkoon81/Study-09-MachineLearning-B/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/39966015-6f875a4a-569c-11e8-804d-1b2452f3de83.jpg" />

+# We want to improve our model!
 ## 2> Gradient Descent Trick(with Sigmoid function)
 Move from the discrete to the continuous!
 <img src="https://user-images.githubusercontent.com/31917400/41206423-b5992a52-6cfb-11e8-911f-b406ac6c3f5a.jpg" />

-## MaximumLikelihood to improve our model
+### MaximumLikelihood
-We want to calculate **probability the four points are of the colors** that they **actually** are.
-We assume the colors of the points are independent events, then the probability for the **whole arrangement** is the product of the probabilities of the four points.
+Let's say we want to calculate **probability** the four points are of the **colors that they actually are**.
+We assume the colors of the points are independent events, then the probability for the **`whole arrangement`** is the product of the probabilities of the four points.
 If the model is given by these probability spaces, then the **probability that the points are of this colors** offers the clue of which model is better.
 <img src="https://user-images.githubusercontent.com/31917400/41233369-28e09cd6-6d81-11e8-947d-11ba772b9e33.jpg" />

  - So how to maximize the probability?